ISO 27001: understanding, applying and succeeding in certification

 Customer case - MGEN takes back control of its risk analyses thanks to Egerie

 In 2023, MGEN, a major player in the health sector in France, decided to strengthen its risk management strategy as part of ISO 27001 certification.
 The objective was clear: Take back control of their risk analyses to make them a strategic lever for their cyber governance.
 This challenge led them to integrate the platform.
-EGERIE, replacing an Excel tool that no longer met their growing needs.
+Egerie, replacing an Excel tool that no longer met their growing needs.

 Initial challenges